 Novel coronavirus (COVID-19)

-There are no confirmed cases of COVID-19 in New Zealand to date.
-The likelihood of an imported case in New Zealand is high, however the likelihood of a widespread outbreak is low-moderate.
+There are currently outbreaks overseas of a new disease called COVID-19 (also known as novel coronavirus).
+The Ministry of Health is closely monitoring the situation and following guidance from the World Health Organization.
+While the likelihood of an imported case in New Zealand is high, the likelihood of a widespread outbreak is low–moderate.

 Books – Available from the NZNO Library

 These books can be borrowed by current NZNO members, for a period of 4 weeks.
 Please provide a street address if you request any items, as they are couriered out to you.

 1. Headlands: New stories of anxiety

 In 2017, Ministry of Health figures showed that one in five New Zealanders sought help for a diagnosed mood or anxiety disorder, and these figures are growing.
 Headlands: New Stories of Anxiety tells the real, messy story behind these statistics ¬– what anxiety feels like, what causes it, what helps and what doesn’t

 2. No shortcuts: Organizing for power in the new gilded age